Gettin' You Home (The Black Dress Song): Critical reception

 Karlie Justus of Engine 145 gave "Gettin' You Home" a thumbs-up rating.
 She described the song as "pleasingly radio-friendly without feeling like a sell-out, and it should catapult Young into the very small club of successful country reality competition winners."
 Kevin J. Coyne of Country Universe gave the song an A− grade.
 His review called it "suggestive without being sleazy."
 In his review of the album, Matt Bjorke of Roughstock said that the song "is sultry and sexy without ever feeling like it’s pandering to anybody.
 Also, despite the R&B grooves in the mix, the song is nothing but country."
 In 2017, Billboard contributor Chuck Dauphin put "Gettin' You Home" at number seven on his top 10 list of Young's best songs.

 Commercial performance

 "Gettin' You Home" debuted at number 60 on the U.S. Billboard Hot Country Songs chart dated for February 28, 2009.
 It later debuted at number 91 on the U.S. Billboard Hot 100 in August 2009 and peaked at number 33 there.
-It became his first Number One hit on the Hot Country Songs chart dated for October 24, 2009.
+It became Young's first Number One hit on the Hot Country Songs chart dated for October 24, 2009.
 The song was certified Gold by the RIAA on August 13, 2010.
 It has sold 932,000 copies in the US as of November 2015.